 Find a list of yachts which hosts more than 12 guests HERE.

 The Advance Provisioning Allowance is essentially an allowance given by you to the Captain or head steward of your charter yacht, just like a bank account, in order to provision the yacht on your behalf.
-APA is an efficient way of finding on your charter yacht fully provisioned upon your arrival and during your cruise, no hassle and no record keeping.
+APA is an efficient way on finding your charter yacht fully provisioned upon your arrival and during your cruise, no hassle and no record keeping.

 BoatsAtSea.com generally suggests a certain percentage that will be added to the contracted charter rate; now here the numbers differ!
 This is all depending on the type of your charter yacht; hence fuel consumption, which is a significant difference between a motor yacht and a sailing yacht.